 You can even use key-presses to control the macros, in addition to your voice.
 It really is an all-in-one solution for macros.
 But most interesting of all, you can trigger voice attack macros with a voice attack macro.

-It is a very powerful feature if used properly.
-You’ll have to get creative to fully utilize this feature, but it is a very powerful feature to those who can use it.
+This is a very powerful feature if you are able to process it out command by command.
+You’ll have to get creative to fully utilize this feature, but it can do some pretty amazing things when tied all together.